Marked Length Spectral determination of analytic chaotic billiards with axial symmetries: Introduction

 The main result of this article is that, under suitable symmetry and genericity assumptions, the Marked Length Spectrum of a domain is sufficient to reconstruct the domain (up to isometries).

 In order to describe our results in some context, let us first present some related classical problems and corresponding results.

 \textbf{The Laplace inverse spectral problem.} The dynamical inverse spectral problem introduced above is deeply related to the question that M. Kac (see~\cite{K}) famously phrased as: \textit{``Can one hear the shape of a drum?''}, \ie is the shape of a planar domain determined by its Laplace Spectrum (with either Dirichlet or Neumann boundary conditions)?
-The relation between the dynamical and the Laplace problem is apparent, for instance, in the trace formula proved by Andersson--Melrose (see~\cite{AM}): generalizing previous results by Chazarain, Duistermaat--Guillemin, they showed that, for strictly convex\footnote{ The trace formula (and its consequences) also holds without the convexity assumption for planar domains, and for convex higher dimensional domains (see \eg~\cite{PS2}).} $C^\infty$ domains, the singular support of the wave trace is contained in (and, in fact, generically equals) the Length Spectrum.
+The relation between the dynamical and the Laplace problem is apparent, for instance, in the thesis of Colin de Verdi\`ere~\cite{CdV1,CdV2}, where it is shown that the Laplace Spectrum determines the Length Spectrum of a generic manifold, and in the trace formula proved by Andersson--Melrose~\cite{AM}: generalizing previous results by Chazarain~\cite{Ch}, Duistermaat--Guillemin~\cite{DG}, they showed that, for strictly convex\footnote{ The trace formula (and its consequences) also holds without the convexity assumption for planar domains, and for convex higher dimensional domains (see \eg~\cite{PS2}).} $C^\infty$ domains, the singular support of the wave trace is contained in the Length Spectrum (in fact, generically, the two sets coincide) .
 In particular, in this setting, the Laplace Spectrum generically determines the Length Spectrum.
-Similarly, there is a connection between Laplace Spectrum and Length Spectrum in hyperbolic situations: indeed, the Selberg trace formula shows that the Laplace Spectrum determines the Length Spectrum on hyperbolic manifolds, or for generic Riemannian metrics.
+Similarly, there is a connection between Laplace Spectrum and Length Spectrum in hyperbolic situations: indeed, the Selberg trace formula \cite{Se} shows that the Laplace Spectrum determines the Length Spectrum on hyperbolic manifolds, or for generic Riemannian metrics.
+In particular, in the case of closed hyperbolic surfaces, the stronger statement that the Laplace Spectrum determines the Length Spectrum and vice-versa holds (see~\cite{H1,H2}).

 \textbf{Spectral determination and spectral rigidity for convex domains with symmetries.} It has been famously proven by Zelditch in a series of papers (see~\cite{Z1,Z2,Z3}) that the Laplace Spectrum completely determines (modulo isometries) the domain in a generic class of analytic $\Z_2$-symmetric (i.e., symmetric with respect to some axis of reflection) planar convex domains.
 Hezari--Zelditch~\cite{HZ2} have obtained a higher dimensional analogue of this result: bounded analytic domains in $\R^n$ with reflection symmetries across all coordinate axes, and with one axis height fixed (satisfying some generic non-degeneracy conditions) are spectrally determined among other such domains.
 Notably, the same authors have shown in a very recent preprint (see~\cite{HZ3}) that ellipses of small eccentricity are identified by their Laplace spectrum among smooth domains with the symmetries of the ellipse.